Stordal Municipality: Geography

-Stordal municipality is located along the inner Storfjorden in Sunnmøre.
-The majority of the municipality lies east of the fjord, while a small uninhabited mountainous area on the west side of the fjord is also part of Stordal.
+Stordal Municipality was located along the inner Storfjorden in Sunnmøre.
+The majority of the municipality was located east of the fjord, while a small uninhabited mountainous area on the west side of the fjord was also part of Stordal.
 Ytste Skotet is a preserved historic farm/museum that is located on the steep mountainsides on the west side of the fjord.
-Most of the municipality surrounds the Stordalen valley on the east side of the fjord.
+Most of the municipality surrounded the Stordalen valley on the east side of the fjord.
+The highest point in the municipality was the 1531.3 m tall mountain Seljebottstinden.

-The municipalities of Ørskog and Vestnes lie to the north of Stordal, Rauma lies to the east, Norddal and Stranda lie to the south, and Sykkylven lies to the west.
-The municipality is fairly isolated, with only two road connections to the outside world.
-Norwegian County Road 650 runs through the municipality from north to south, connecting it to Ørskog Municipality to the north and to Stranda Municipality to the south.
+The municipality was fairly isolated, with only two road connections to the outside world. Ørskog Municipality and Vestnes Municipality were located to the north, Rauma Municipality was located to the east, Norddal Municipality and Stranda Municipality were located to the south, and Sykkylven Municipality was located to the west.
+Norwegian County Road 650 passed through the municipality from north to south, connecting it to Ørskog Municipality to the north and to Stranda Municipality to the south.
 Due to the mountainous landscape, the highway goes through the Dyrkorn Tunnel and Stordal Tunnel in the northern part of the municipality.
 The two tunnels are separated by the small village of Dyrkorn.

 Government

-All municipalities in Norway, including Stordal, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Sunnmøre District Court and the Frostating Court of Appeal.
+While it existed, Stordal Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Sunnmøre District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Stordal is made up of 15 representatives that are elected to four year terms.
-The party breakdown for the final municipal council was as follows:
+The municipal council (Kommunestyre) of Stordal Municipality is made up of 15 representatives that are elected to four year terms.
+The tables below show the historical composition of the council by political party.

+Mayors

+The mayor (ordførar) of Stordal Municipality was the political leader of the municipality and the chairperson of the municipal council.
+The following people have held this position: